metheos/OnStarJS/README.md

 You may be able to obtain your TOTP key by inspecting/hovering over the link under the QR code **when you are setting it up.**

-If you use an authenticator app such as [Stratum](https://stratumauth.com/) that allows you to view your TOTP key, you can view it at any time.
+If you use an authenticator app such as [Stratum](https://stratumauth.com/), [Bitwarden](https://bitwarden.com/), or [Vaultwarden](https://github.com/dani-garcia/vaultwarden) that allows you to view your TOTP key, you can view it at any time.

 _If you cannot find the option to configure a "Third-Party Authenticator App" on your GM account page, try contacting OnStar to see if there is another way to enable it._